Karolina Widerström

-Karolina Olivia Widerström (10 December 1856 – 4 March 1949), was a Swedish doctor and gynecologist.
+Karolina Olivia Widerström (10 December 1856 – 4 March 1949) was a Swedish medical doctor and gynecologist.
 She was the first female physician with a university education in her country.
 She was also a feminist and a politician, and engaged in the questions of sexual education and female suffrage.
 She was chairwoman of the National Association for Women's Suffrage and a member of the Stockholm city council.

-Biography
+Early life and education

-Karolina Widerström was the daughter of the gymnastics teacher and veterinarian Otto Fredrik Widerström and Olivia Erika Dillén.
+Karolina Widerström was born in Helsingborg on 10 December 1856, was the only child of Olivia Erika Dillén and gymnastics teacher and veterinarian Otto Fredrik Widerström.
 The family moved to Stockholm in 1873.
-As an adult she lived together with educator and headmistress Maria Aspman (1865-1944).
+After her mother's death in 1909, she lived together with educator and headmistress Maria Aspman (1865–1944).

-Education

 Women were officially admitted to the universities in Sweden in 1870.
-Her father wished for her to be a gymnastics teacher like himself.
+Widerström's father wished for her to be a gymnastics teacher like himself.
 In 1873–1875, Karolina Widerström was a student at the Royal Central Gymnastics Institute, and in 1875–1877, she was the assistant to Professor Branting.
 She was also active as a physiotherapist.

 In 1879, she received a degree at Wallinska skolan and in 1880 a degree in medical philosophy at the university at Uppsala.
 In May 1884, she received a medical degree at the Karolinska Institutet in Stockholm.